header pattern

 Reimbursement

-IHEEZO is the only FDA-approved topical ocular anesthetic with a permanent J-code and transitional pass through status.
+IHEEZO is the only FDA-approved topical ocular anesthetic with a permanent J-code.

-This allows for separate payment for Medicare Fee-for-Service patients in the ASC/HOPD setting and in the physician office setting.
+This allows for separate payment for Medicare Fee-for-Service patients in the physician office setting.

 Reimbursement Guide